wp-plugins-mirror/wordfence/readme.txt

 #### SECURITY TOOLS
 * With Live Traffic, monitor visits and hack attempts not shown in other analytics packages in real time; including origin, their IP address, the time of day and time spent on your site.
 * [Premium] Stop brute force attacks permanently by using two factor authentication, one of the most secure forms of remote system authentication available.
-* The free version of Wordfence includes an excellent comment spam filter.
-[Premium] An advanced comment spam filter is automatically enabled for premium customers.
 * Block attackers by IP or build advanced rules based on IP Range, Hostname, User Agent and Referrer.
 [Premium] Country blocking available with Wordfence Premium.

 == Installation ==